PlaceofYichen/BPNN-Classifier/README.md

     net = BPNNet(num, 10, 1);
     net.train(train_data,iterations=1000, N=0.01, M=0.1);
 2. Simply run 'pa4.py' and wait (for about 30 minutes);
-3. For the results, negative values indicate that there is no skinhole; for positive values, the closer it is to 1, the larger chance there exists a skinhole.
+3. Results are saved in an auto-generated file "pred.csv": positive values: the closer it is to 1, the larger chance there exists a skinhole;
+    negative values: there is no skinhole.

 ### Output
 ![Training Performance](https://github.com/PlaceofYichen/cis4526-Extra/blob/master/TrainingPerformance.png)